 For the gene expression studies instead of DNA the RNA is isolated and it is reverse transcribed into the cDNA.
 This complementary DNA is amplified and measured in a PCR called reverse transcription PCR.

-Validation of cell lines:
+Validation of cell lines

 In the in situ PCR, the amplification is directly performed on the slide containing the cell lines.

-Instead of in situ PCR normal PCR can be performed by using the extracted DNA from the cell line.
+Instead of in situ PCR normal PCR can also be performed by using the extracted DNA from the cell line.

-PCR cloning is another mindblowing application of PCR technique allows DNA amplification and ligation in a single experiment, without doing restriction digestion.
+PCR cloning is another mindblowing application of the PCR technique that allows DNA amplification and ligation in a single experiment, without doing restriction digestion.
 A rapid cloning method called direct PCR cloning allows researchers to clone DNA which is not available in a larger amount.